 Buying Info: Patagonia Puffy

 And Patagonia reps told us they expect the Macro Puff to be a very high-demand item.
 So much so, in fact, they’re anticipating to sell out of the first run quickly.
-So look for it online and at retail outlets in August.

 While an investment, it’s still not at the tippy top of high-end puffy pricing.
 And while I do like and recommend this puffy, there a couple caveats from my test.